mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Note that this document makes a clear distinction between the way signature keys and other group shared secrets must be handled.
 In particular, a large set of group secrets cannot necessarily be assumed to be protected by an HSM or secure enclave features.
-This is especially true because these keys are extremely frequently used and changed with each message received by a client.
+This is especially true because these keys are frequently used and changed with each message received by a client.

 However, the signature private keys are mostly used by clients to send a